KatekovAnton/MACS-docs/README.md

 <TBD> Upload your scenarios on a website

 # API Specification
-This section contains information about objects and its APIs that hosting application eposes to lua side.
+This section contains information about objects and its APIs that hosting application exposes to lua side.

-Structures are passed to script by value with transferring ownership into lua.
+**Structures** are passed to script by value with transferring ownership into lua.

-Other objects will be passed by pointer and will stay owned/managed by M.A.X.
+**Objects** will be passed by pointer and will stay owned/managed by M.A.X.
 Do not retain them for a long time - basically script will not know when object will be deleted.

 ## Structures
 - Color